owncloud-archive/webui-tests/README.md

-# Web interface automated tests for ownCloud
+# WebUI automated tests for ownCloud

 Suite of tests and needed utilities to be runned for testing the web interface of ownCloud.